Select a category and enter your values below

 To convert from millibar (mbar) to meter of water @ 4°C (mH2O), use the following formula:

-To convert from millibar (mbar) to millimeter of mercury (mmHg), use the following formula:
+To convert pressure from millibars (mbar) to millimeters of mercury (mmHg), multiply by 0.750062.

 To convert from millibar (mbar) to pound per square inch (psi), use the following formula: